Kojirion/blackWolf/README.txt

-Black Wolf is a modern cross-platform chess gui, able to load engines using the UCI protocol.
+Black Wolf is a cross-platform chess gui, able to load engines using the UCI protocol.
 Currently configured to use Stockfish - http://stockfishchess.org/

 Board and piece art by Peter Wong - http://www.virtualpieces.net/